andylemin/PFUI/README.md

 **"PFUI_Unbound"** - A Python3 module for [Unbound](https://nlnetlabs.nl/projects/unbound/about/) DNS resolvers;
 Installed on Unbound DNS servers, forwards successful/permitted DNS responses (IPs & TTLs) to all "PFUI_Firewall" instances (Eg CARP Pair).

-**"PFUI_Firewall"** - A Python3 daemon service; Installed on OpenBSD PF firewalls, receives messages from "PFUI_Unbound" instances, and installs permitted IPs into PF Tables (using IOCTL) and 'persist' files for use in pf.conf rules.
+**"PFUI_Firewall"** - A daemon service, in Rust by default or Python; Installed on OpenBSD PF firewalls, receives messages from
+"PFUI_Unbound" instances, and installs permitted IPs into PF Tables (using IOCTL) and 'persist' files for use in pf.conf rules.

 The "PFUI_Firewall" daemon also maintains a Redis database, to provide TTL tracking.
 Eg, expiries IP entries using the